poppynorthing/pere_temporal_genomics/sequence_trim_align.md

 ```
 ## Mapping and error rate assessment

 Generate mapping rates using [samtools](https://academic.oup.com/bioinformatics/article/25/16/2078/204688) v1.19.2 flagstat (Li et al. 2009).
 Assess deamination-caused damage in our reads using [mapDamage](https://academic.oup.com/bioinformatics/article/29/13/1682/184965) v2.2.3 (Jónsson et al. 2013).
-Note: in order to get mapDamage to run properly, I had to manually install an R package that wouldn't properly compile; to do this, run <**>conda install bioconda::r-rcppgsl<\**> to install the package in your virtual environment w/ mapdamage.
+Note: in order to get mapDamage to run properly, I had to manually install an R package that wouldn't properly compile; to do this, run <b>conda install bioconda::r-rcppgsl<\b> to install the package in your virtual environment w/ mapdamage.

 ```
 #!/bin/bash